TheGupta2012/pywash/README.md

-# Two-Pass Assembler for a Washing Machine System - Computer Organization(CECSC07)
+# Two-Pass Assembler - Computer Organization(CECSC07)

 This is a project which aims to build a **Two-Pass Assembler for a real world system.**